WEC Energy Group Q2 2025 Earnings Call Transcript

 Carly Davenport

-VP - Equity Research at Goldman Sachs
+VP, Equity Research at Goldman Sachs

 Hey, good afternoon.
 Thanks so much for taking the questions.
-Maybe just wanted to get the latest pulse check on the Microsoft ramp up of activity at the data center site and just how you're thinking about the opportunity with them above and beyond, what is baked into the current five year plan?
+Maybe just wanted to get the latest pulse check on the Microsoft ramp up of activity at the data center site and just how you're thinking about the opportunity with them above and beyond, beyond what is baked into the current five year plan.

 Scott Lauber